nedimf/SimpleApi/README.md

 "Created": "test12"
 }
 ```
-Application will responde with success message!
+Application will respond with success message!

 If you are familier with curl command you can do it this way
 ```